Genivia/RE-flex/doc/index.md

     reflex::Matcher matcher( reflex::Pattern or string, reflex::Input [, "options"] )
 ~~~

-The regex is specified as a string or a `reflex::Pattern` object, see
+The regex is specified as a string or a `reflex::Pattern` object.
+The
+`reflex::Pattern` object is passed by referene and must persist when the
-\ref regex-pattern below.
+matcher is in use.
+See also \ref regex-pattern below.

 We use option `"N"` to permit empty matches when searching input with
 `reflex::Matcher::find`.
 Option `"T=8"` sets the tab size to 8 for